Frankfurt Tower can be split into 4 stations as shown in the table and image below.

 Transfer Tower to Departure/Arrival

 Departures: All departing aircraft out of Frankfurt must be instructed to contact the appropriate Langen Radar frequency after departure.
 This instruction shall be given when the aircraft is airborne and free of conflict.
 The transfer shall be initiated early enough to avoid the flight leveling off (at +/- 1000 ft AMSL).

-Frankfurt Departure might be split into North Departure (FDN) for outbounds to the north (OBOKA, MARUN, TOBAK) and South Departure (FDS) for outbounds to the south (ANEKI, CINDY, KOMIB, SOBRA, SULUS and ULKIG).
-If Departure is not staffed, same rule apply for North (FAN) and South Arrival (FAS).
+Frankfurt Departure might be split into North Departure (DFDN) for outbounds to the north (OBOKA, MARUN, TOBAK) and South Departure (DFDS) for outbounds to the south (ANEKI, CINDY, KOMIB, SOBRA, SULUS and ULKIG).
+If Departure is not staffed, same rule apply for North (DFAN) and South Arrival (DFAS).

 Frankfurt Arrival/Departure controllers shall always cross-couple both departure frequencies.